Principal Body System: Lymphatic

 Function: Returns proteins and plasma to the cardiovascular system; transports fats from the GI tract to the cardiovascular system; filters body fluids; produces white blood cells, and protects against disease

-Yet it's absolutely critical for health.
+Yet the lymphatic system is absolutely critical for health.
 Think of it as the body's waste disposal system - it's essential for eliminating waste.
 It plays an essential role in the body's natural - and very sophisticated - detoxification system, and without it working properly, the body will get very, very sick.
 Without a properly functioning (although largely invisible) lymphatic system, the body would quite simply drown in its own waste.

-Science Alert 🤓 - The lymphatic system has three main functions: fluid recovery, immunity, and lipid absorption, lipids being essential molecules which make up the building blocks of the structure and function of living cells.
-It also rids blood of acidic and toxic waste, filtering the toxic matter into the body’s two major detox filtration organs, the liver and kidneys.
+Science Alert 🤓 - The lymphatic system has three main functions: fluid recovery, immunity, and lipid absorption, lipids being essential fat molecules which make up the building blocks of the structure and function of living cells.
+It also rids the blood of acidic and toxic waste, filtering the toxic matter into the body’s two main detox filtration organs, the liver and kidneys.

-Here's an eye-opener - would you believe that a whopping 70% of the horse’s body is water, to this means that anything affecting this vital fluid balance can have a profound effect on the horse’s well being.
+Here's an eye-opener - would you believe that a whopping 70% of the horse’s body is water, so this means that anything affecting this vital fluid balance can have a profound effect on the horse’s well being.
 If movement is limited or in the event of severe illness, toxins can build up and blockages (i.e. puffy legs) appear.
 If the skin breaks, infection can occur, and it's all the more difficult to treat as by now the immunity system overall will be significantly compromised.

-Lymph is the clear watery fluid, around 95% water with the fancy name of interstitial fluid.
-It's filled with those killer-army lymphocytes mentioned above, alongside a small concentration of red blood cells and proteins.
-It circulates through body tissues via its system network, collecting harmful materials for disposal, typically bad fats/bacteria and so on, filtering them out through the system and bathing cells in much needed nutrients and oxygen.
+Lymph is a clear watery fluid, around 95% water with the fancy name of interstitial fluid.
+It's filled with those killer-army lymphocytes mentioned above, alongside a small concentration of red blood cells and proteins, and it circulates through the body tissues via its system network, collecting harmful materials along the way for disposal, typically bad fats/bacteria and so on, filtering them through the lymph nodes as it goes.